peteklein23/performant-wordpress/README.md

 ```

-Tie it all together in your Theme:
+Tie it all together in a Theme file:

 ```php
 <?php